ivanbom1/ivanbom1/README.md

 ## About

 Second-year Computer Science student at EPITA with a passion for Full-Stack Software Engineering.
 I enjoy designing scalable architectures, building secure backend services, developing modern web applications, and exploring new technologies.
 My projects focus on clean code, maintainability, and performance.
-Currently seeking a Full-Stack Software Engineering Internship (July–August 2026) to <br>contribute to meaningful products while continuing to grow as an engineer.
+Currently seeking a Full-Stack Software Engineering Internship (July–August 2026) to contribute to meaningful products while continuing to grow as an engineer.

 ## Interests